-ISF - Breaking poverty cycles with holistic education support
+ISF Cambodia - Breaking poverty cycles with holistic education support

-More information
+More information on un.org

-Many poor youths in Cambodia must work to help the family rather than attend school.
-ISF is breaking this poverty cycle with a community-based Education Programme.
+Many marginalised youths in Cambodia must work to help the family rather than attend school.
+ISF Cambodia is breaking this poverty cycle with a community-based Education Programme.

-With funding from the Julius Baer Foundation, the NGO ISF is applying a holistic approach to education access in Cambodia.
+With funding from the Julius Baer Foundation, the NGO ISF Cambodia is applying a holistic approach to education access in Cambodia.
 It enables kids from underserved families to catch up with peers and properly integrate back into Cambodia's public school system.
 It runs two education centres in two of Phnom Penh's poorest urban communities, where families often survive by scavenging rubbish dumps, fishing, and earning as little as USD 2-3 per day.
-ISF's multi-pronged programme breaks down education barriers, making sure the kids and young people it serves have healthy meals, uniforms, school supplies, social support, recreation and more so they can properly focus on their studies.
-Every year, over 500 families apply to the Programme in hopes of enabling their children to achieve their fullest potential in Cambodia's state schools.
+ISF Cambodia's multi-pronged programme breaks down education barriers, making sure the kids and young people it serves have healthy meals, uniforms, school supplies, social support, recreation and more so they can properly focus on their studies.
+Every year, over 500 families apply to the programme in hopes of enabling their children to achieve their fullest potential in Cambodia's state schools.